Note

 Update your policy

-In ASSUME we do not have such a straight forward step function.
+In ASSUME we do not have such a straightforward step function.
 The steps 1 & 2 are combined in the calculate_bids() function which is called as soon as an offer on the market is placed.
 The step 3, however, can only happen after we get the market feedback from the simulation run and, hence, is in the calculate_reward() function.
-Step 4 is solely handeled by the learning_role as it shedules the policy update manages the buffer and what not.
+Step 4 is solely handeled by the learning_role as it schedules the policy update, manages the buffer and what not.
 Hence, it is actually not included in this notebook, since we only focus on transforming the bidding strategy into a learning one.

 Step 1-3 will be implemented in the following sections 3.2 to 3.4.
 If there is a coding task for you it will be marked accordingly.